logsem/griotte/README.md

 ## Building

 ```
-make -jN  # replace N with the number of CPU cores of your machine
+dune build --display short -jN  # replace N with the number of CPU cores of your machine
 ```

 We recommend that you have **32Gb of RAM+swap**.
 Please be aware that the